Carson Wentz Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Wentz's 233 passing yards per game in two matchups against the Jaguars are 19.5 more yards than his over/under in Sunday's game.
+- Wentz's 233 passing yards per game in two matchups against the Jaguars are 1.5 fewer yards than his over/under in Sunday's game.

-- Wentz threw multiple touchdown passes one time over those outings against the Jaguars, and it was his only game with a TD pass against them.
+- Wentz had one multiple-TD outing over those games against the Jaguars.

-- The Jaguars are allowing 245.4 passing yards per game this season, the NFL's 16th-ranked pass defense.
+- This week Wentz will face the NFL's 16th-ranked pass defense (245.4 yards allowed per game).

 Recent Performances